 Business expenses: Sharing how much I spent on hosting Never Ending Footsteps and the various subscriptions I have to companies didn’t seem relevant for someone who is going to travel for a year.
-If you’re interested, I share how much I spend on these in my monthly summaries.
-It’s typically around $100 a month or so.
+If you’re interested, it’s typically around $100 a month or so.

-Cancelled travel expenses: I spent $3000 on a trip to the Seychelles, Mauritius, and the Maldives, but was suffering from such severe anxiety that I had to cancel my plans.
+Cancelled travel expenses: I spent $3000 on a trip to the Seychelles, Mauritius, and the Maldives, but got sick and had to cancel my plans.
 This didn’t feel all that relevant for most people!